zach3141592/Rizzable/README.md

 ## ⚠️ API Key Security

-**Important**: The current implementation includes the API key in the frontend code for demo purposes.
+**Important**: The app now uses environment variables for API keys, but they're still exposed in the frontend build.
 For production use:

 1. **Move API calls to a backend server**
 2. **Store API keys securely on the server**
 3. **Implement proper authentication**
-4. **Use environment variables**
+4. **Never expose API keys in client-side code**

+**Current setup**: The API key is loaded from environment variables but is still included in the frontend bundle.
+This is acceptable for development but should be changed for production.

 ## 🎨 Design Details